awsdocs/amazon-athena-user-guide/doc_source/lf-athena-user-permissions.md

 ## Resource\-Based Permissions for Amazon S3 Buckets in External Accounts \(Optional\)<a name="lf-athena-user-permissions-s3-cross-account"></a>

-An Athena user from one account can not query databases and tables in the Data Catalog of a different account, even when Lake Formation is used\.
 To query an Amazon S3 data location in a different account, a resource\-based IAM policy \(bucket policy\) must allow access to the location\.
 For more information, see [Cross\-account Access in Athena to Amazon S3 Buckets](cross-account-permissions.md)\.

-You can use Lake Formation to register an accessible bucket location in an external account with the Data Catalog in the local account\.
+For information about accessing a Data Catalog in another account, see [Cross\-Account Data Catalog Access](lf-athena-limitations.md#lf-athena-limitations-cross-account-glue)\.